• Skip to primary navigation

 • Contains the expiration date of a prescription or the term of a permit

-• Specifies which vehicle(s) are exempt from window tinting due to “medical reason.”
+• Specifies which vehicle(s) are exempt from window tinting due to “medical reasons.”

 To learn more about qualifying for a medical exemption for window tinting, click here.